October 17, 2020

 Culture Audience: “Honest Thief” will appeal primarily to people who don’t mind watching predictable thrillers that have a lot of credibility issues.

 If there’s an action drama with Liam Nesson as the star, then you can bet that his character in the movie is out for revenge.
 The problem is that Neeson has made so many of these types of “revenge movies” that they all blend together after a while, except for the “Taken” franchise which is its own separate beast.
 Therefore, it’s understandable if viewers really can’t tell one Neeson pulpy thriller from the next one.
 At least with “Honest Thief,” the title is a reminder of what type of character Neeson portrays in the movie.
 The film’s title might be distinctive, but the movie’s mediocre plot and action definitely are as generic and unimaginative as they can be.

 In “Honest Thief” (directed by Mark Williams), Neeson plays Tom Dolan, also known as Tom Carter, a notorious bank robber whose modus operandi is to set off explosives to open a safe in a bank while the bank is closed for business.
 (Tom lives in the Boston area, and Neeson keeps his native Irish accent for this role.)
 Tom always chooses banks with older safes (which are easier to open) and which are located next to vacant buildings, so the explosives won’t affect a building next door that has an active business.

 Tom has robbed 12 banks in seven states over the past eight years.
-And his total robbery haul is about $9 million, and he’s been successfully able to elude capture for all of these years.
+His total robbery haul is about $9 million, and he’s been successfully able to elude capture for all of these years.
 Law enforcement has no idea who the bank robber is, and the bank robber is nicknamed the In and Out Bandit by the media, because of how quickly and efficiently he commits the crimes.